 The Process and Impact of Enclosure

-The consent of those holding 3/4 of the value of the land proposed to be enclosed was technically required in order to submit a bill proposal, but this was not always rigidly enforced.
+The consent of those holding 3/4 of the value of the land proposed to be enclosed was technically required in order to submit a bill proposal, but this was not always rigidly enforced (in Wing the bill doesn’t mention values but does state that the proprietors of 92.5% of the land by acreage gave their consent).
 Only landowners down to tenant farmers had a right to give consent, cottagers who held a share of common land by virtue of their rented cottage didn’t get a say i.e. those with the most to lose from enclosure didn’t get to participate in the decision.

 Not surprisingly, enclosure was not popular with the lower classes who now became agricultural labourers only, with their wages as their only possible source of income.
 At least there’s no record of riots as a result of Wing’s enclosure, unlike some other villages!

-It was noted by contemporary commentators that in villages where cottagers had been given land as part of the enclosure process, this also gave them a sense of self-worth and pride, and they were much less likely to ask for help under the Poor Law.
+It was noted by contemporary commentators that in villages where cottagers had been given land as part of the enclosure process, this also gave them a sense of self-worth and pride, and the increase in fortunes meant they were much less likely to require help under the Poor Law.
 Conversely, where cottagers had lost their previous level of independence they were much more likely to require and request assistance.

 As smaller farms fell by the wayside, the larger farms started selling their produce to processors (e.g. millers) who would then sell their finished food items into the cities for a better price.
-It became harder and more expensive for villagers to obtain food and fuel, at the same time that enclosure produced a glut of labourers for the employment market which drove wages down.
+It became harder and more expensive for villagers to obtain food and fuel, at the same time that enclosure produced a glut of labourers for hire which drove wages down.

-While the Dormers had enclosed Wing Park in the early 1500s (this enclosure is noted in a survey of Buckinghamshire in 1620), and some further enclosure had subsequently taken place, the bulk of enclosure in Wing took place via Parliamentary bill in 1798.
-At this time, the existing strip farmland was divided up into properties and allotments, and ownership of individual properties was vested in particular individuals.
-There was also some land allocated for the provision of fuel for the poor of Wing however this had been sold off by 1864, realising £268 which was then invested (it is recorded as the Fuel Allotment Charity in the Post Office Directory of that year).
+While the Dormers had enclosed Wing Park in the early 1500s (this enclosure is noted in a survey of Buckinghamshire in 1620), and some further enclosure had subsequently taken place, the bulk of enclosure in Wing took place via Parliamentary Act of 1797, with the award being finalised in November 1798.
+At this time the existing strip farmland was divided up into properties and allotments, and ownership of individual properties was vested in particular individuals.
+There was also some land allocated for the provision of fuel for the poor of Wing, however this had been sold off by 1864, realising £268 which was then invested (it is recorded as the Fuel Allotment Charity in the Post Office Directory of that year).

-The Centre for Buckinghamshire Studies has the original enclosure award, and map and supporting key listing the details of those who received land (as well as those who already held enclosed land).
-I have transcribed the key and hope to map out approximate boundaries of each plot of land onto a modern map, but unfortunately the photos I have of the enclosure map may not be clear enough for me to do this in full.
-I will also have the full text of the enclosure award itself in due course.
+Buckinghamshire Archives has the original enclosure award, plus map and supporting key listing the details of those who received land (as well as those who already held enclosed land).
+I have transcribed the award and key and hope to map out approximate boundaries of each plot of land onto a modern map, but unfortunately the photos I have of the enclosure map may not be clear enough for me to do this in full.
+I will also have the full text of the Act of Parliament itself in due course.